jonschlinkert/glob-utils/README.md

 ```
 ### glob.filepath()

-Return an array of filepaths for files that match the given pattern.
+Returns an array of filepaths for files that match the given pattern.

 ```js
 var filepaths = glob.filepath('foo/*.md');